daichi-629/obsidian-zotero-integration/README.md

 <img src="https://raw.githubusercontent.com/mgmeyers/obsidian-zotero-integration/main/screenshots/03.png" alt="A screenshot of the Zotero search bar">

 <img src="https://raw.githubusercontent.com/mgmeyers/obsidian-zotero-integration/main/screenshots/demo.gif" alt="A short gif demonstraiting importing notes form Zotero into the current file">

+## Web API (additional mode)

+This plugin also supports importing from the Zotero Web API (in addition to the local desktop connector).
+This is useful when the desktop connector is unavailable or when you want to fetch items directly from the Zotero cloud.

+**Setup**
+- Enable "Web API (additional mode)" in the plugin settings.
+- Choose library type (user or group) and set the corresponding library ID.
+- Set your Zotero API key in the Web API settings.

+**Commands**
+- "Web API: Search items (test)" — verifies your Web API settings by searching the Zotero library.
+- "Import (Web API) <format>" — imports a single item using the selected export format.

+**Data Explorer**
+- The Data Explorer includes a "Prompt For Selection (Web API)" button to preview the template data generated from a Web API item.